liciaray/Saturn-Mag-Model/README.md

 # Saturn-Mag-Model
 FORTRAN source code for a Saturnian magnetospheric empirical magnetic field model derived from Cassini magnetometer data

-Author: Grant K. Stephens
-             Grant.Stephens@jhuapl.edu

 License: 3-Clause BSD

+# About
-About: This is a FORTRAN 77ish implementation of an external magnetic field model for Saturn's magnetosphere developed by G.K.Stephens.
+This is a FORTRAN 77ish implementation of an external magnetic field model for Saturn's magnetosphere developed by G.K.Stephens.

 The inputs to the model are the solar wind dynamic pressure in nanoPascals